nikolak/BBBot/README.md

 BBBot
 ========

-BBBot is a simple IRC bot written in python using [irclib](http://python-irclib.sourceforge.net/ "irclib -- Internet Relay Chat (IRC) protocol client library").
+BBBot is a simple IRC bot written in python using [irclib](http://python-irclib.sourceforge.net/ "irclib -- Internet Relay Chat (IRC) protocol client library") and [IMDbPY](http://imdbpy.sourceforge.net/ "IMDbPY is a Python package useful to retrieve and manage the data of the IMDb movie database about movies, people, characters and companies.").
-It's a simple bot that enables selected users to add links/text to be displayed when users use commands.
+It's a simple bot that enables selected users to add links/text to be displayed when other users use assigned commands.
 Primarily wiritten to share stream/download links and/or episode info for TV Shows.
 It also displays information when the next episode airs and its name.
 The data is saved using shelve.
 Should work on every 2.6+ python.
 Tested and developed on python 2.7.3.
+For IMDb sqlite3 is used, when finished the bot will automatically retrieve episode info and add it to sql database, only stream download links will be added manually.

 Commands
 ========

-Commands are divided into 3 calink tegories, admins, authortized users and normal users.
+Commands are divided into 3 categories, admins, authortized users and normal users.

 All commands except the ones for normal users can be used via private chat i.e. they don't have to be said to bot publicly on a channel.